Return to the home page

 Where does the ride take place?

-The ride starts and finishes at Brightwell Park, Nr Watlington, Oxon.
-Click here for Streetmap, or here for Google maps.
+The ride starts and finishes just outside Cuxham, Nr Watlington, Oxon.
+Click here for Streetmap, or here for Google maps, or add OX49 5NL to your SatNav.
 Click here to download a printable map.
-Much of the ride is on private land, by kind permission of Brigadier Nigel Mogg and family, and the ride start and parking are in Brightwell Baldwin village by kind permission of the Nixey family.
+Much of the ride is on private land, by kind permission of landowners and farmers, and the ride start and parking are near Brightwell Baldwin village by kind permission of the Nixey family.

 What is the course like?